johnnymast/redbox-cli/docs/arguments/introduction.md

 `Option::OPTION_NO_VALUE`

-:   Using this flag means the option has no default value and is used as initiator.
+:   Using this flag means the option has no default value and is used as the initiator.

 ## Reading input